eriket0107/backloggist/README.md

 ## Learn More

-To learn Fastify, check out the [Fastify documentation](https://fastify.dev/docs/latest/).
+To learn NestJS, check out the [NestJS documentation](https://docs.nestjs.com/).

 # backloggist